cis-famu/oer-assignment-group-4-1/Chapter-2.md

 ### The clear Function

-The clear function – The syntax for the command is istreamVar.clear(); Allows the input to resume functionality after unrecognized characters are used in an input stream.
-If the prompts receive characters that are not integers or expected input, this allows the program to continue functioning without error codes.
-Using the clear function in conjunction will allow the program to restore to a completely new input stream.
+The clear function – A .clear() command removes all previously assigned values from a set or a string.
+This will destroy every value and the set container will carry no values or 0, this can allow for the creation of a new set with entirely new variables.
+The .clear() function can clear the error state of a stream of input output operations, and allow the program to bypass the error state.

+std::cin.clear();
+std::cin.ignore(std::Togglebolts<std::streamsize>::max(), '\n');

 ### Review Questions
+What function can be used to clear input/output errors in a stream?

 ## Output and Formatting Output